Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 The process takes advantage of the physical nature of DOC (protein based) molecules.

 Surface tension attracts organic waste to the bubbles & carries it through the column (called foam fractionation); it is then "skimmed" into a collection cup, where it is then emptied either by hand or a drain (depending on the model).

 This process removes nitrogenous waste (protein based organic waste) and is also called "foam refraction".

 Protein Skimmers come in pump driven and air driven models.
 Within the pump driven there are different types: Venturi, Aspirating, Downdraft, and Spray Injection; the first two being most common.

-Protein skimmers are often needed to keep nitrates below .20 ppm for the delicate marine invertebrates.
+Protein skimmers are often needed to keep nitrates well below .20 ppm for the delicate marine invertebrates such as Acropora Corals.